Somebody's Watching Me

-"Somebody's Watching Me" is a song recorded by American singer Rockwell, released by the Motown label in 1984, as the lead single from his debut studio album of the same name.
-It features guest vocals by brothers Michael Jackson (in the chorus) and Jermaine Jackson (additional backing vocals).
+"Somebody's Watching Me" is a song recorded and written by American singer Rockwell, released by the Motown label in December 1983, as the lead single from his debut studio album of the same name.
+It features uncredited guest vocals by Michael Jackson with Jermaine Jackson performing additional backing vocals.
 The song became a major commercial success internationally, topping the charts in Belgium, France, and Spain, and reaching the top 5 in Canada, West Germany, the Netherlands, New Zealand, South Africa, Sweden, Switzerland, and the United States.
 In the UK, it reached No. 6 and is Rockwell's only top 40 hit on the UK Singles Chart.
+Rolling Stone magazine called the song "an international and enduring smash hit that, more than 30 years later, remains the perennial paranoia-rock anthem and Halloween mix go-to song."

 Background and composition

-Rockwell is a son of Motown CEO Berry Gordy.
+Rockwell is the son of Motown CEO Berry Gordy.
 At the time of the recording, Rockwell was estranged from his father and living with Ray Singleton, his father's ex-wife and the mother of his older half-brother, Kerry Gordy.
-Singleton served as executive producer on the project and would occasionally play some demo tracks to Berry.
-The elder Gordy was less than enthusiastic about Rockwell's music until he heard the single with Michael Jackson's familiar voice featuring prominently on background vocals.
+Singleton served as executive producer on the project and would occasionally play demo tracks to Berry Gordy, who was less than enthusiastic about Rockwell's music until he heard the single with Michael Jackson's familiar voice featuring prominently on background vocals.